chinthakagodawita/homebrew-dh/README.md

 # homebrew-dh
-A homebrew formula for the [docker-helpers](https://github.com/chinthakagodawita/docker-helpers) package.
+A homebrew formula for the [docker-hat](https://github.com/chinthakagodawita/docker-hat) package.

-This installs all dependencies required by `docker-helpers`.
+This installs all dependencies required by `docker-hat`.

-Where necessary (e.g. with `brew cask` packages such as _vagrant_), dependencies are managed directly in `docker-helpers`.
+Where necessary dependencies are managed directly in `docker-hat`.

 This also includes a formula for the docker machine branch of [dinghy](https://github.com/codekitchen/dinghy).